-Henry Ford II (Tracy Letts) and Lee Iacocca (Jon Bernthal) hatch a plan to beat Ferrari at one racing’s most cherished competitions–The 24 Hours of Le Mans.
+Henry Ford II (Tracy Letts) and Lee Iacocca (Jon Bernthal) hatch a plan to beat the famed Italian brand at one racing’s most cherished competitions–The 24 Hours of Le Mans.
 Undoubtedly, The Le Mans race is the world’s oldest endurance racing event.

-Winning this event and rub Ferrari’s nose in it at the same time, would be great for Ford obviously.
+Winning this event, and rubbing their rival’s nose in it, would be great for the auto giant.
 How will the famous grandson achieve this?
 By hiring designer Carroll Shelby (Matt Damon) and his British driver, Ken Miles (Christian Bale).

 Shelby has completed the race and believes Ken is their best chance at getting this done.
 But these names by themselves are larger than life.
 Trying to get them to work cohesively as a group–not so easy.

 But the tension between personalities creates our action.
 For example, the back and forth between Shelby and Miles is classic–with one scene ending with both men on the ground after exchanging punches.